Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 ## Configure Agent Access to all Inbox Conversations

-By default, your agents can see all messages within an Inbox.Note that this setting does not apply to agents with the `Andministrator` or `Supervisor` roles.
+By default, your agents can see all messages within an Inbox.

 To change this behavior for agents with the `Agent` role, do the following: